clover/clover-android-sdk/README.md

 If you are developing on sandbox please use the current or greater version of the engine.
 Current version: com.clover.engine-1821.apk

-If you are using the list current engine version you do not need to do the following steps.
+If you are using the current or greater engine version you do not need to do the following steps.
 ======

 Targeting an Emulator or Tablet to a new environment